Unwind at These Serene New Jersey-Area Lavender Farms

 452 Route 579, Milford

 Step into a whimsical world that’s home to seven types of lavender, goat yoga and a lavender labyrinth.
 At the shop, you can purchase lavender plants, candles, lip balm and more.
-Pick-your-own lavender is open from mid-June through early July.
+Sign up for a workshop to wrap a smudge stick, take a sound bath, harvest a wild herb, and make a lavender bouquet.

 Orchard View Lavender Farm